Best Bank of America Credit Cards

 Choosing the right credit card can seem overwhelming.
 Interest rates, annual fees, rewards points — all these things factor into the decision.

-Bank of America has a credit card for just about every need, so GOBankingRates researched the best ones across several categories.
+Bank of America, Member FDIC, has a credit card for just about every need, so GOBankingRates researched the best ones across several categories.

 This card lets you earn cash back of 1.5% on every purchase, regardless of how much you charge.
 There’s no limit to the amount of cash back you can earn, and your rewards never expire.